Last Modified: Thursday, October 27, 2022 8:39 am

 - Off-campus testing is not accepted to fulfill the testing requirement.

-If you are ill, please complete Hawk Check and wait for instructions from the University Health Center.
-Do not enter the testing site if you are ill or have been told to quarantine.
-Routine testing requirements are adjusted by the University Health Center when necessary due to illness or vaccination status.
+If you are ill, please complete Hawk Check and follow the instructions provided.
+Routine testing requirements are adjusted by the COVID response team, when necessary due to illness or vaccination status.

-What you need to know as a student about your testing responsibilities:
+What you need to know about your testing responsibilities:

-- Exempted/ not fully vaccinated students are required to participate in a mandatory COVID-19 on-campus surveillance testing program.
+- Exempted/ not fully vaccinated students University employees are required to participate in a mandatory COVID-19 on-campus surveillance testing program.

 - No appointment is necessary.
 Daily testing limits are in place; do not delay.